archmagos/blockchain-backend-ruby/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/f89421f12fd5fbc684ac/maintainability)](https://codeclimate.com/github/bilfar/blockchain-backend-ruby/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/f89421f12fd5fbc684ac/test_coverage)](https://codeclimate.com/github/bilfar/blockchain-backend-ruby/test_coverage)

-**☞ This README has been updated post-fork to reflect my personal analysis of the Ticketchain project.**

 A blockchain-based ticketing app which allows users to purchase concert tickets and stores the validated transactions on a blockchain.
 Created as a final group project during the Makers Academy bootcamp in August 2018.

 This repository contains both the back-end 'blockchain' model and a front-end 'block miner' which can be accessed via a web browser.
 A second repository covering the ticket purchasing website that sends data to our blockchain [can be found here](https://github.com/archmagos/ticketchain-front-end).